 Secure Hypertext Transfer (HTTPS) is a widely used way of transferring computer files from one computer to another.
-Bloomberg will, upon customer request, upload all available Bloomberg messaging to the Bloomberg HTTPS site on a nightly basis for archiving purposes.
-Global Relay Archive for Bloomberg automatically logs into the Bloomberg HTTPS site and downloads a copy of all new and available Bloomberg files.
+Bloomberg will, upon customer request, upload all available Bloomberg messages to the Bloomberg HTTPS site on a nightly basis for archiving purposes.
+Global Relay Archive for Bloomberg® messages automatically logs into the Bloomberg HTTPS site and downloads a copy of all new and available Bloomberg files.
 The lifecycle of Bloomberg files on the HTTPS site may vary (contact Bloomberg for details).

 - Where can I view my archived Bloomberg Messages?

 To view Bloomberg messages in Global Relay Archive, choose "Bloomberg" from the Folder list on the main Search page.
 Once you conduct a search, you will see Bloomberg messages on the Results page.
-Bloomberg is distinguished from other IM types in the Archive by the following icon:
+Bloomberg is distinguished from other IM types in the Archive by an icon.

 - Is Global Relay able to archive our old Bloomberg Messages?

 Global Relay will archive all messages that are on the Bloomberg HTTPS site that Bloomberg provides to you.
-Global Relay is also able to transfer and import legacy Bloomberg messaging from your legacy archiving system.
+Global Relay is also able to transfer and import legacy Bloomberg messages from your legacy archiving system.

 - What if Bloomberg changes its format?

 The Bloomberg files are in a proprietary format and may consist of plain text or XML files.
 Global Relay currently supports all Bloomberg messaging formats and continues to adapt to any changes in Bloomberg formats and processes if and when they occur.

 Disclaimer: Global Relay Archive only converts files that are made available by Bloomberg L.P. to Bloomberg L.P.'s customers, and technically able to be downloaded.
-Bloomberg processes are subject to change at any time without notice to Global Relay as there is no affiliation between Global Relay and Bloomberg.
+There is no affiliation between Global Relay and Bloomberg, and Bloomberg processes are subject to change at any time without notice to Global Relay.
 Download of Bloomberg messaging is under the express direction of the customer.
 The Bloomberg® name and logo are the sole property of Bloomberg Finance L.P.
-The use of the Bloomberg name and logo is to identify its message type.
-No implication of endorsement by or affiliation with Bloomberg is intended.
+The use of the Bloomberg name and logo is to identify its message type and no implication of endorsement by or affiliation with Bloomberg is intended.